+Yesterday we were talking about frosting on pie pops, and I wanted to make sure you have a deliciously versatile option.
 This dairy-free buttercream frosting is just like traditional buttercream, but with a couple simple swaps.
-The recipe is from my book, Go Dairy Free: The Guide and Cookbook.
+The recipe is from my book, Go Dairy Free: The Guide and Cookbook, and it’s perfect for topping or filling so many types of desserts.

-The “butter” is the key to flavor, so be sure to pick one you really like.
-We prefer to use buttery sticks in this recipe rather than buttery spread, as it tends to be firmer.
+We prefer to use buttery sticks in this dairy-free buttercream frosting recipe rather than buttery spread, as it tends to be firmer.
 The buttery sticks are usually sold next to the buttery spreads, and are made by a few companies.
-Or, you can use the Bakeable Butter Recipe in my cookbook, Go Dairy Free.
+Or, you can use the Bakeable Butter Recipe in my cookbook, Go Dairy Free 2nd Edition.

 Special Diet Notes: Dairy-Free Buttercream Frosting